Primetime Emmy Award for Outstanding Picture Editing for a Single-Camera Comedy Series

-This is a list of winners and nominees of the Primetime Emmy Award for Outstanding Picture Editing for a Comedy Series.
+The Primetime Emmy Award for Outstanding Picture Editing for a Single-Camera Comedy Series is an award given at the Primetime Creative Arts Emmy Awards.
 This award and Outstanding Single-Camera Picture Editing for a Drama Series replaced Outstanding Single-Camera Picture Editing for a Series in 2003.
-In 2023, this award and Outstanding Multi-Camera Picture Editing for a Comedy Series will be combined in a renamed category, Outstanding Picture Editing for a Comedy Series.

-As of 2015, no show has won this award more than once except for The Office, which has won twice (2007 and 2013).

 In the following list, the first titles listed in gold and bold are the winners; those not in gold are nominees, which are listed in alphabetical order.
 The years given are those in which the ceremonies took place: